Citizen Initiative Process

 Who Can Apply for a Citizen Initiative Petition?

-The following individuals cannot apply:
+The following individuals cannot file or apply:

 - a sitting member of the Legislature;